For Academic year 2022/23, admission onto the Master’s Degree programme in Environmental Sciences requires:

 In the case in which students are not in possession of the curricula requirements, they must retrieve them before enrollment exclusively by carrying out single programmes (Bachelor’s Degree level) at this or other universities.

-Personal preparation will be verified by the Didactic College through the evaluation of CV, that reserves the right to call the candidate to an oral interview.
+Personal preparation will be verified by the Teaching Committee through the evaluation of CV.

 Students who have the following qualifications are normally considered in possession of personal preparation: